ornao/pp4/README.md

 ### Database

 3 custom models were created for this project - accomodation, bookings and testimonials.
 My bookings model supports full CRUD functionality while accomodation and tesimonials currently only pull from database.
 User model was provided for by django allauth.
-In future iterations, I would like to create an availbility model to allow user to check if their desired accomodation is available for their desired dates.
+In future iterations, I would like to create an availbility function in booking model to allow user to check if their desired accomodation is available for their desired dates.
 I would also like to include a contact model in future development so users have ability to directly contact site owner on site without having to ring or email seperately.
 I would also like to add more CRUD functionality to testimonials model so users can submit their own testimonials and 'like' different users reviews.

 #### User model (allauth)
 This contains: